Mikayla Angeline Yang: Senior

 Yang became age-eligible for senior competitions in 2023.
+In March that year, she captured the top spot in the Singapore Gymnastics National Championships with a score of 110.600, qualifying for a spot on the national senior team.

 She made her international debut at the World Challenge Cup Portimao, where she took 17th place in the all-around.
-She placed 10th in both ball and ribbon qualifications, almost qualifying to the apparatus finals.
+She placed 10th in both ball and ribbon qualifications, almost qualifying for the apparatus finals.
 In early June, she represented Singapore at the 2023 Asian Championships in Manila, Philippines and took 10th place in the all-around.
 At the end of August, she competed at the 2023 World Championships in Valencia, Spain, and ended in 46th place in the all-around qualifications.

-In October, she competed at the delayed 2022 Asian Games in Hangzhou, China, an experience she said she enjoyed as she liked seeing competitors from other sports.
-She finished 13th in the all-around final.
+In October, she competed at the delayed 2022 Asian Games in Hangzhou, China, finishing in 13th place in the all-around final.

+Yang won the 2024 Singapore Gymnastics National Championships.
 At the 2024 Asian Championships in Tashkent, Uzbekistan, she took 9th place in the all-around.
-She qualified to the ball final, where she finished 8th.
+She qualified for the ball final, where she finished 8th.
 In June, she competed at the Milan World Cup and finished in 33rd place in the all-around.

+The next year, she again won the national championships, scoring 108.450.
 Her first international competition of 2025 was the International Tournament Sofia Cup, held 28–30 March, where she took 11th place in the all-around and won a bronze medal in the ball final.
 In April, Yang competed at the Sofia World Cup, finishing 33rd in the all-around.
 Next, she competed at Tashkent World Cup, placing 21st in the all-around.
 In May, she represented Singapore at the 2025 Asian Championships, held in her home country of Singapore, finishing 6th in the all-around after a small mistake during her clubs routine.
-Yang said she was particularly proud of her ribbon routine.
+With a score of 76.500 points total, she was the top-ranked gymnast from Southeast Asia.
 On 18–20 July, she competed at the Milan World Cup, where she took 31st place in the all-around out of 74 gymnasts.
 In late August, she was selected to represent Singapore as their only individual gymnast at the 2025 World Championships in Rio de Janeiro, Brazil.
+She came in 36th in all-around qualifications out of 97 gymnasts.

+In December, Yang represented Singapore at the 33rd SEA Games held at Thammasat University in Thailand.
+In the preliminary round, she obtained a score of 98.820 and placed 2nd out of 9 gymnasts, advancing to the finals.
+She went on to win the silver medal in the finals with a score of 101.49.
+While Yang expressed disappointment in her ribbon routine, her performance was Singapore's first individual rhythmic gymnastics medal at the Games since one won in 2017 by Tong Kah Mun, and hers was Singapore's best-ever individual all-around result at the SEA Games.

-She was 36th in all-around qualifications and did not advance into the all-around final.
+In May 2026, she competed at the 2026 Asian Championships in Bishkek, and placed 12th in the all-around final.